 Presentation of the book Peeking at Peak Oil

-ASPO was formed 10 years ago in 2002 during the world’s first Peak Oil conference in Uppsala.
-During the autumn of the year 2000 a number of people had encouraged Colin Campbell to take the initiative to form an organization that would study Peak Oil and inform the world that it faced a great challenge – within 10 years the world’s oil production would reach its maximum level.
+ASPO was formed ten years ago in 2002 during the world’s first Peak Oil conference in Uppsala.
+During the autumn of the year 2000, a number of people had encouraged Colin Campbell to take the initiative to form an organization that would study Peak Oil and informs the world that it faced a great challenge – within ten years the world’s oil production would reach its maximum level.
 Together with Jean Leherrere, Colin had described this fact in an article in Scientific American in March 1998.
-This year’s conference was our tenth and, at the same time, a 10 year jubilee for ASPO.
+This year’s conference was our tenth and, at the same time, a ten-year jubilee for ASPO.
 My opening presentation can be downloaded for viewing.
 You can look at it as I refer to it in the text below.
-The presentation also shows some of the information and images from my book “Peeking at Peak Oil” that summarises 10 years with ASPO and the work that my research group at Uppsala University has done during the past decade.
+The presentation also shows some of the information and images from my book “Peeking at Peak Oil” that summarizes ten years with ASPO and the work that my research group at Uppsala University has done during the past decade.

-Slides 22, 23, 24) There are many different opinions about how much more crude oil can be discovered.
+(Slides 22, 23, 24) There are many different opinions about how much more crude oil can be discovered.
 We must first note that, initially, approximately 1% of the world’s oil fields possessed 65% of all the world’s oil.
-If we study how many oilfields are found with every passing year and how much oil exists in those fields then we can state that the greatest number of oilfields was found during the 1980s – 360 fields per year.
+If we study how many oilfields are found with every passing year and how much oil exists in those fields, then we can state that the greatest number of oilfields was found during the 1980s – 360 fields per year.
 We can also state that, with time, the fields discovered are becoming smaller and smaller.
-Up to 2035 I estimate we will find approximately 250 fields per year with an average size of 30,000 barrels of oil per field.
-This means that we will find less than 200 billion barrels of oil by 2035.
+Up to 2035, I estimate we will find approximately 250 fields per year with an average size of 30,000 barrels of oil per field.
+It means that we will find less than 200 billion barrels of oil by 2035.